 Q: How many apps should I try at once?

 A: Start with one app for a single goal.
-Trying too many tools at once fragments attention and reduces the chance of sustained change.
+Trying too many tools fragments attention and reduces the chance of sustained change.

 Q: How long before an app delivers real results?